 Transatlantic Automated Driving Alliance

 Ann Arbor SPARK is working with AMZ Saxony to develop international partnerships to further R&D and technology projects between Michigan and Germany.
-The program also aims to leverage connected and Autonomous testing facilities like the University of Michigan’s Mcity, American Center for Mobility, and Dekra in Germany.
-The first project under the program has been launched in 2021.
+The program also aims to leverage connected and autonomous testing facilities like the University of Michigan’s Mcity, American Center for Mobility, and Dekra in Germany.
+The first project under the program was launched in 2021.
 The project brings together innovative companies to develop and test an autonomous road sweeper.

 Mobility Pilots: Innovative Startups